About the Program

 Are GRE exam scores required for application?

 No, GRE score submission is optional at this time.
 They are not required for submission.

 When will I find out if I was admitted?

 Applications and admissions are reviewed on an ongoing basis.
 We evaluate applications as they are received and will continue to evaluate applications until all the slots for the incoming class have been filled.

 If admitted to the program, when will I need to make my decision?

 The "Confirmation Deadline" is the date by which we need to receive a response from you regarding your admission decision.
 Individual confirmation deadlines are given based on your admission date.
 You will be notified of your confirmation date at the time of admission and will not be able to enroll in classes until you confirm your admission.

 What happens if I'm placed on the waiting list?

-If you have any additional questions regarding the application process or about other aspects of the graduate program in audiology at Pacific, please contact Rupa Balachandran, PhD, associate professor and chair of the Department of Audiology, at firstname.lastname@example.org.
+If you have any additional questions regarding the application process or about other aspects of the graduate program in audiology at Pacific, please contact the Department Chair's office at firstname.lastname@example.org.